illmet/FMHA/README.md

 1. **Download the dataset:**
    [https://drive.google.com/drive/folders/1fxrBKYsuFCT6NI2pPgWQN9NloqSdCfMg?usp=drive_link]

-2. **Data Setup:** Place the downloaded dataset folders under the `dataset` directory in the project root, for both implementations.
-Your project directory should look like this:
+2. **Data Setup:** Place the downloaded dataset folders under the `dataset` directory, like so:

-Simplified/
-├── dataset/
-│   ├── ...
-│   └── ...
-└── ...
+Simplified/dataset/

 or

-Frequency/
-├── dataset/
-│   ├── ...
-│   └── ...
-└── ...
+Frequency/dataset/

 3. **Learning Rate Adjustment:** Adjust the learning rate in the training script based on your GPU.
 If you have a GPU with >40GB VRAM, consider changing the learning rate accordingly.